 Powered by supporters, Plan International USA partners with adolescent girls, young women and children around the world to overcome oppression and gender inequality, providing the support and resources that are unique to their needs and the needs of their communities, ensuring they achieve their full potential with dignity, opportunity and safety.
 Founded in 1937, Plan International is an independent development and humanitarian organization that is active in more than 80 countries.

 BSR's HERproject aims to unlock the full potential of garment workers through workplace programs promoting health, financial inclusion and gender equality.
 Through HERproject, The Children’s Place partners with its global vendors and local NGOs to help drive positive impact for women and for its business.

-Learn more about our responsible sourcing partners by clicking their logos below.
+Learn more about our ESG partners by clicking their logos below.

 Since 2001, The Children’s Place has donated more than $2M in clothing to the Good+ Foundation to distribute throughout their national network of partners.
 In 2017, we began sponsoring their “Shop with Pops” program by providing dads with gift cards to use during a day of shopping and bonding with their kids.
 Learn More

 The Children’s Place is proud to help families supported by IronMatt’s assistance program.
 Every month, Associates pack up new pajamas for each “IronKid” undergoing pediatric brain cancer treatment. $100 Gift cards are also provided to each IronKid (and their siblings!) so they can all treat themselves to new outfits.
 In addition, we donate to Iron Matt’s annual fundraising event.
 Learn More

 The Children’s Place provides corporate donations and matches Associate gifts in support of the NAACP’s mission to secure equality of rights in order to eliminate race-based discrimination and ensure the health and well-being of all persons.
 Learn More